-Click here to download the free “Hearts Abound” In-the-Hoop Frame Project.
+Click here to download the “Hearts Abound” In-the-Hoop Frame Project.
 (Note: Fits in a 4 x 4 hoop.)

 Just like with the Sulky Embroidery Club, you will need to sign in or register as a new account (which is free) in order to download this great design.
-This design will be free to you from January 25th through July 31, 2017.

 Have you ever done an in-the-hoop project using a tear-away stabilizer, and the stitch density just wasn’t supported by a tear-away?
 Or when you tore the stabilizer away, some little fuzzies remained?
 Or you used a white tear-away stabilizer on a darker fabric, so it showed even more?
 Yes, you can get the marker pens out and do some touch-up, but sometimes the colors just don’t match well enough.
 After all, we have 333 solid colors to choose from here at Sulky.
 And then, with metallics, it’s even more challenging.